Skip to main content

 • A package manager.

-• Nitrux Update Tool System (nuts) does not interact with any sort of packaging format.
+• Nitrux Update Tool System (nuts) does not interact with any packaging format.

 • Nitrux Update Tool System (nuts) does not interact with any software “repository” either.

-• Nitrux Update Tool System (nuts) does not interact with any package manager to perform any operation.
+• Nitrux Update Tool System (nuts) does not interact with any package manager when performing any operation.

 • An installer.

 • Nitrux Update Tool System (nuts) is inspired by the functional workflow of most Linux installers, that is, extracting a SquashFS file.
-However, Nitrux Update Tool System (nuts) does not handle in any way locale configuration, user creation, partition mounts, bootloader configuration, etc.
+However, the Nitrux Update Tool System (nuts) does not handle locale configuration, user creation, partition mounts, bootloader configuration, etc., in any way.

 • Nitrux Update Tool System (nuts) is not designed exclusively as a backup utility in the way other utilities like restic, bup, or filesystem-level tools like xfsdump and xfsrestore, btrfs-snapshot, or lvmcreate were.